liamc1994/docs/docs/cast-Streams.md

 ## Which formats do you support?
 Cast supports MP3 and AAC streams as well as OGG (Opus and Vorbis) encapsulated streams.

+## Which protocols do you support?
+You can connect to Cast by using the SHOUTcast v1 or Icecast (v2) protocol.

 ## HTTP Live Streaming
 HLS (HTTP Live Streaming) is a new [standard](https://tools.ietf.org/html/draft-pantos-http-live-streaming-18) for live streams over the internet.
 It was designed by [Apple](https://developer.apple.com/streaming/) but got widely adopted for live and on demand video streaming.
 But the standard also got support for MP3 and AAC streams.
 HLS is now availale as beta in Cast.